HugoFernandes2343/LAPR4_2017-2018/docs/blue/s1150585/sp2/README.md

 To improve later: Associate Contacts with Tasks.

 I had some difficulties in associating the contacts with each task.
-Although the contacts are saved in the database, I had big trouble in connecting my colleagues code to mine.
+Although the contacts are saved in the database, i had big trouble in connecting my colleagues code to mine.
 In the database the contacts are being saved in a table with two columns (Strings), each one represents a user.
 That's why it becomes difficult to create tasks views accordingly with the contact list of each task.
 Therefore, it would be difficult to visually present the contacts association to each task.
 I tried to fix the problem but due to the lack of time and the work load i was unable to do it.
 To make this use case functional, I chose to focus in creating and eliminating tasks, as well as editing them.

 Working with my teammates was productive.
 Even though we're just a few elements and all the difficulties concerning the Erasmus colleagues, I tried to help as often as I could and to be an active element of the team.
 As the two sprints I’ve made so far included graphics, I consider that I was useful to my team in implementing GWT tools.